AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 #### [!UICONTROL Delete a record]

-Den här åtgärdsmodulen tar bort en enstaka post i [!DNL Adobe Journey Optimizer].
+This action module deletes a single record in [!DNL Adobe Journey Optimizer].

 <table>
   <col/>